 Where Does Serotonin Come From?

 Serotonin is created in the brain and bodily system through a biochemical conversion process in which protein components, called tryptophans, combine with chemical reactors, called hydroxylase.
 Together they form 5-hydroxytryptamine—what we call serotonin.
 Most of this manufacturing process takes place in the intestines.
 80 to 90 percent of serotonin can be found in the gastrointestinal tract, in fact.
-The rest can be found in the bowels, the blood platelets, and in the brain (the central nervous system, specifically).
+The rest can be found in the bowels, the blood platelets, and the brain (the central nervous system, specifically).

 How Does Serotonin Affect Mood?